goschtl/zope/bluebream/website/docs/v1.0/tutorial1.rst

   URL: http://localhost:8080/mycollector
   ...
-  NotFound: Object: <tc.main.ticketcollector.Collector object at 0x9fe44ac>, name: u'@@index'
+  NotFound: Object: <tc.collector.ticketcollector.Collector object at 0x9fe44ac>, name: u'@@index'

 This error is raised, because there is no view named ``index`` registered for ``ICollector``.
 This section will show how to create